ARM-software/PAF/doc/index.rst

 provided the formatting is consistent.
 But formatting is boring, no developper should have to worry about it in the 21st century !
 We have thus provided a ``.clang-format``, which allows to automate the formating consistantly in most develoment environments.
-Please use it !
+A ``.clang-tidy`` file is also provided in order to use consistant naming.
+Please use them !
+VSCode provide excellent support for ``clang-format`` and ``clang-tidy``, and all the major editors have now the language-server feature to interact with ``clangd`` for example to provide code completion and much more (like code formating and naming convention checks).

 Code base organization
 ----------------------